Kallurdivya/sort-alphaorder.py/README.md

 # sort-alphaorder.py
-sorts the sentence in alphabetical order using python
+sorting the sentences by alphabetical order using python